Ahn Tae-jin

-Ahn Tae-jin (born 1972) is a South Korean film director and filmmaker.
-He is known for his historical film The Night Owl (2022), for which he has received numerous accolades as the best new director.
-Some of these awards include the 28th Chunsa International Film Festival New Director Award, the 28th Chunsa International Film Festival Screenplay Award, the 44th Blue Dragon Film Awards New Director Award, and the 59th Grand Bell Awards Film Festival New Director Award.
+Ahn Tae-jin (born 1972) is a South Korean filmmaker.
+He is known for his directional debut The Night Owl (2022), for which he has received numerous best new director awards.

 Early life

 After watching Back to the Future on its opening day at the Daehan Theater, 16-year-old Ahn was inspired to pursue a career as a film director.